LosoncziTamas/LosoncziTamas.github.io/_posts/2020-03-06-scrollable-grid-list.md

     }
 ```

-`LevelSelector` maintains a list of `ItemData` and instantiantes/destroys objects.
+`LevelSelector` maintains a list of `ItemData` and instantiates/destroys objects.
+Here `_content` is a reference to the content game object which comes with the Scroll View.

 ```
     public class LevelSelector : MonoBehaviour